nerva-project/nerva-docs/docs/guides/nervaone.md

 # NervaOne Guide
 NervaOne is a new, modern GUI application.
 It's a multi-coin, open source wallet and CPU miner that currently supports Nerva, Monero, Wownero and Dash.
-More coins will be added in the future.
-This is a non-custodial wallet so you are running client tools on your own device.
+More coins might be added in the future.
+This is a non-custodial wallet.
+You either run client tools on your own device or connect to a remote node.

 ## Screenshots

-Daemon view is where you see connections and control mining:
+Daemon view on Desktop.
+You control mining from here:

 ![nervaone-daemon](img/nervaone-daemon.png)